This FAQ explains what to expect of the Aria storage engine (below referred to only as 'Aria').

 If you want to remove the Aria log files (

-aria_log.*) with 'rm' or delete, then you must first shut down MySQL cleanly (for example, with
+aria_log.*) with 'rm' or delete, then you must first shut down MariaDB cleanly (for example, with

 mysqladmin shutdown') before deleting the old files.

-The same rules apply when upgrading MySQL; When upgrading, first take down MySQL in a clean way and then upgrade.
+The same rules apply when upgrading MariaDB; When upgrading, first take down MariaDB in a clean way and then upgrade.
 This will allow you to remove the old log files if there are incompatible problems between releases.

 Don't remove the